briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 for me to justify using it.
-Still, if its reputation scares you off, feel free to use a different file system (e.g. [ZFS] is another CoW file system that is largely considered to be better in every way except it is optimized for enterprise usage and has a unfriendly licensing).
+Still, if its reputation scares you off, feel free to use a different file system (e.g. [ZFS] is another CoW file system that is largely considered to be better in every way except it is optimized for enterprise usage and has unfriendly licensing).

 [copy-on-write]: https://en.wikipedia.org/wiki/Copy-on-write
 [ZFS]: https://wiki.archlinux.org/title/ZFS